triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 ## Disclaimer

 This is not an official Google product.
-This is a fork from original GoogleProfesisonalServices on Github.
+This was forked by 3RA from original GoogleProfesisonalServices repository on Github.